Cultural Differences in Communication may cause several serious concerns that might affect your business and the working

 First impressions are everything, so it’s essential that you get things right from the first point of communication.

 That means addressing people in an appropriate manner.
 Find out whether it’s more acceptable to use someone’s first name, surname or title before reaching out to them.

 Some cultures do this more formally than others.
 For example, in Thailand, it’s common for workers to address their bosses as ‘father’ or ‘mother’ when business relations are particularly good.

 Effective communication can be difficult when parties don’t share a common language.
 As a result, companies often hire translators to mediate communications between the two to solve the language barriers.
 However, this doesn’t solve everything.

-You should be especially careful when using idioms in business communications.
+It would be best if you were especially careful when using idioms in business communications.
 While their meanings may seem obvious to you, they can be entirely baffling for non-native speakers.

 In any case, it’s polite to try and learn at least a few words, like ‘hello’ and ‘thank you’ in the other party’s language.
 They’re bound to appreciate the effort.

 Dealing with conflict can be a complex and delicate issue in any case if you’re dealing with people from different cultures.
 When you add language or cultural barriers, they become even more difficult.